Global Health Elective Rotation - TEMPORARILY ON HOLD DUE TO COVID-19- NEW APPLICATIONS WILL BE ACCEPTED IN THE EARLY FALL.

-Duke Cardiology Fellows (2nd & 3rd Year), Nephrology Fellows (1st & 2nd Year) and Duke Residents from the Departments of Medicine (PGY 2), Pediatrics (PGY 2), Radiology (PGY 4), Med-Peds (PGY 3), and Med-Psych (PGY 4) may apply for rotations that will begin during the next academic year, typically in July, January or March.
+Duke Residents from the Departments of Family Medicine (PGY 2), Medicine (PGY 2), Pediatrics (PGY 2), Neurology (PGY 3), Med-Peds (PGY 3), and Med-Psych (PGY 4) may apply for rotations that will begin during the next academic year, typically in July, January or March.

 In order to be considered for a Global Health Elective Rotation, applicants must provide the following: